 Operational Response Plan

-We wanted to reach out and provide some guidance about our upcoming Aberdeen Sunday Market 2020 Season for both vendors and customers.
-As we approach June 14th, our opening day, there are many questions to answer regarding operating a farmers market and public safety.
 Farmers markets are essential, just like grocery stores or food banks.
 Our goal is to make sure we provide safe access to high quality locally produced farm products.
-We will also be fully operational with WIC and SNAP benefits.
+We are also be fully operational with WIC and SNAP benefits.
 It is imperative to our community that this food access remains available, and we are committed to making it safe.
 Here is a summary of requirements for the market to open on schedule:

 - Social Distancing Required: we will be placing vendors more than 6 feet apart and marking the ground for waiting spots.
 We will have a social distancing officer that will monitor how many people are at the market and encourage social distancing.

-- No sampling allowed.
+- Sampling is now allowed if vendors contact the local health department and meet all their requirements.
 No food will be consumed onsite.
 All ready-to-eat food must be wrapped and taken to-go.

 - Vendors must wear face masks.
-Gloves will be required to handle currency.
+Washing hands or wearing gloves when handling currency is encouraged to not cross contaminate.
 Rounding all items to the nearest dollar to eliminate the need to make change with coinage is encouraged.

 - It is best practice to have two vendors at each booth, one to handle product and one to handle money.
-If this is not possible then the vendor must use gloves and change them between transactions.
+If this is not possible then the vendor must use gloves or hand sanitizing between transactions.
 Food truck vendors must have two people.